sameterdogan/Node-js-Express-js-Mongoose-Handlebars-Blog-Project/README.md

 Blog site I've prepared using Node js, Express js, Mongoose and Handlebars.

-   used technologies
+   Used Technologies
    * [Node js](https://nodejs.org/en/docs/)
    * [Express js](https://expressjs.com/)
    * [Handlebars js](https://handlebarsjs.com/)
    * [Passport js](http://www.passportjs.org/)

-    You can run the project by typing the following codes in order.
+  ### You can run the project by typing the following codes in order.
     * "npm install"
     * "npm run start"

+###  For testing
+    * Change the NODEENV variable in the config file to "test"
+    * "npm run test"